“I worry about being in therapy. I worry about not being in therapy”+

-At the risk of this whole thing getting terribly off-topic but much more interesting, when I heard “Withdrawal Therapy” my brain thought this had a bit of a ring of the old “Hysteria Therapy” which was a thing for women back in the day.
+At the risk of this whole thing starting terribly off-topic but much more interesting – When I heard “Withdrawal Therapy”, it sounded like the old “Hysteria Therapy “.
+This was a thing for women back in the day.
+Google it.
 More later.
 Most uncivil.

-What was also most uncivil, was that I was quite bluntly being told that “Withdrawal Therapy” was not going to be 100% my choice, was completely above the waist – look that female hysteria thing up – and didn’t involve withdrawing from things and people I didn’t like.
-It was taking away the psych meds I had been on since I was in my late 20’s.
+What was also most uncivil?
+It was that one day, I was bluntly told that “Withdrawal Therapy “was not going to be 100% my choice.
+It was entirely above the waist — look that female hysteria thing up — and didn’t involve withdrawing from things and people I didn’t like.
+Instead, it took away the psych meds I had been on since I was in my late 20’s.
 My life buddies.

-But this day – I felt the energy in the room turn – well we all have bad days I thought – Silky was obviously overcome by some sort of mental hiccough. – She put her laptop on the table, brought the box of tissues closer (never a good sign) and felt compelled obviously by this ‘issue’ she had to turn and ask me:
+But this day — I felt the energy in the room turn — well, we all have bad days, I thought — Silky was obviously overcome by some sort of mental hiccough.
+So — She put her laptop on the table, brought the box of tissues closer (never a good sign) and felt compelled (obviously by this ‘issue’ she had) to turn and ask me:

-“Do you think that maybe some of the medication and treatment you received and take now was prescribed because of an illness that someone else in your family has, and not totally because of an illness that you currently have?”
+“Do you think that maybe some of the medication and treatment you’ve received was given in error?
+Because of an illness that someone else in your family has?
+Perhaps it wasn’t all you?”

-Then – she hit me with the slammer – that this wasn’t something they had tried in the past for “people under my circumstances”.
+Then — she hit me with the kicker — that this wasn’t something they had tried in the past for “people under my circumstances”.
 But “they felt it may be necessary”.